Unimodular Hausdorff and Minkowski Dimensions: Examples

-\subsection{Examples associated with Random Walks}
+\subsection{Examples Associated with Random Walks}

 Let $\mu$ be a probability measure on $\mathbb R^k$.
-Consider the simple random walk $(S_n)_{n\in \mathbb Z}$, where $S_0=0$ and the jumps $S_n-S_{n-1}$ are i.i.d. with distribution $\mu$.
+Consider the \formir{(double-sided)} simple random walk $(S_n)_{n\in \mathbb Z}$ \formir{in $\mathbb R^k$ starting from $S_0:=0$ such that} and the jumps $S_n-S_{n-1}$ are i.i.d. with distribution $\mu$.
 In this subsection, unimodular discrete spaces are constructed based on the image and the zero set of this random walk and their dimensions are studied in some special cases.
-The graph of the simple random walk will be studied in Subsection~II.3.3.2.
+The graph of the simple random walk will be studied in Subsection~\ref{subsec:srw-graph}.